US cities › California › Anaheim

 Anaheim noise: the specifics

-- Highest severe-exposure share of any large US city: 4.2% of residents above 70 dB.
+- Among the highest severe-exposure shares of any large US city: 4.2% of residents above 70 dB — topped only by smaller Orange County neighbors.

 - Three freeways (I-5, SR-91, SR-57) form a lattice through the city, with dense apartment housing along the corridors.